 - If you’re looking for budget accommodation, you can find a few backpacker hostels as well as stay in a Satra for about 200 Rupees a night.

-- The best way to enjoy Majuli Island is in a Bamboo Hut that costs about 600 Rupees a night for a hut in offseason and over 1000 Rupees a night in peak season.
+- The best way to enjoy Majuli Island is in a Bamboo Hut that costs about 600 Rupees a night for a hut in the offseason and over 1000 Rupees a night in peak season.

-- Majuli island is totally cut off from mainland Assam and takes half-an-hour ferry ride to get the mainland.
-Make sure you get all fancy items you need — from toiletry to personal care — before you arrive in Majuli Island.
+- Majuli island is totally cut off from mainland Assam and takes a half-an-hour ferry ride to get to the mainland.
+Make sure you get all the fancy items you need — from toiletry to personal care — before you arrive in Majuli Island.
 Shops inside Majuli Island sell very basic things.

 - Just like most top places to visit in India, it is very safe to visit Majuli Island, even for solo female travellers.